 “It’s really not something that we look at or contemplate.
 Our constitutional mandate is clear,” she told CalMatters.
 “Instead, we focus on the people and on Californians and what kind of things tie their communities together, what kind of representation they want to see.”

 Legislative musical chairs

 Legislators whose political careers may be at stake, however, are definitely looking.
-The commission is set to hear public comment today on the draft Assembly districts and Friday on the state Senate ones.

 In previous redistricting cycles, some legislators who may have been drawn out of their districts chose to retire, or were forced to step aside due to term limits.
 In the first election after the 2011 redistricting, more than 30 Assembly members were barred by term limits from running again, according to Redistricting Partners.